 The carrying amounts of cash and cash equivalents, accounts receivable, income taxes receivable, and accounts payable are considered to be representative of their respective fair values due to their short-term nature.
-The fair market value of the zero-coupon subordinated notes, based on market pricing, was approximately \$18.8 and \$79.3 as of December 31, 2017, and 2016, respectively.
-The fair market value of the Senior Notes, based on market pricing, was approximately \$6,078.9 and \$5,254.5 as of December 31, 2017, and 2016, respectively.
+The fair market value of the zero-coupon subordinated notes, based on market pricing, was approximately \$16.9 and \$18.8 as of December 31, 2018, and 2017, respectively.
+The fair market value of the Senior Notes, based on market pricing, was approximately \$5,318.0 and \$6,078.9 as of December 31, 2018, and 2017, respectively.
 The Company's note and debt instruments are considered Level 2 instruments, as the fair market values of these instruments are determined using other observable inputs.

-18. DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES
+19. DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES

-The Company addresses its exposure to market risks, principally the market risk associated with changes in interest rates, through a controlled program of risk management that includes, from time to time, the use of derivative financial instruments such as interest rate swap agreements (see Interest Rate Swap section below).
+The Company addresses its exposure to market risks, principally the market risk associated with changes in interest rates and currency exchange rates, through a controlled program of risk management that includes, from time to time, the use of derivative financial instruments.
 Although the Company's zero-coupon subordinated notes contain features that are considered to be embedded derivative instruments (see Embedded Derivative section below), the Company does not hold or issue derivative financial instruments for trading purposes.
 The Company does not believe that its exposure to market risk is material to the Company's financial position or results of operations.